khadas/khadas_docs/linux/source/vim1/UpgradeUboot.md

-title: How To Upgrade The u-boot
+title: Upgrade U-Boot
 ---

-## Upgrade u-boot in kernel space
+## Upgrade U-Boot in Kernel Space

 We use [Fenix](/linux/vim1/FenixScript.html) to build Ubuntu/Debian images.
 You can also use it to build the u-boot debian package.